evonshahriar/JournalGuard/README.md

 <div align="center">

-*Made with ❤️ for the academic community*
+*Made with ❤️ for the newbies in academic community*

 </div>